GleasonK/AndroidRTC/README.md

 [__Get it now!__][PnWebRTC]

+_NOTE:_ The following demo uses the PubNub Android WebRTC SDK for signaling to transfer the metadata and establish the peer-to-peer connection.
+Once the connection is established, the video and voice runs on public Google STUN/TURN servers.

+Keep in mind, PubNub can provide the signaling for WebRTC, and requires you to combine it with a hosted WebRTC solution.
+For more detail on what PubNub does, and what PubNub doesn’t do with WebRTC, check out this article: https://support.pubnub.com/support/solutions/articles/14000043715-does-pubnub-provide-webrtc-and-video-chat-

 ## The AndroidRTC Example App

 This app shows how to accomplish signling on a standby channel to coordinate users, then hop into a video chat and use the PnWebRTC API for signaling.
 You can even make a call to the AndroidRTC App [from the web interface](http://kevingleason.me/AndroidRTC).